Sisters of Mary Reparatrix: India

 Within two years of their foundation, the Sisters of Mary Repartrix were invited to establish a community in India, in the Apostolic Vicariate of Madurai, which had been confided by the Holy See to the care of the Society of Jesus.
-The Sisters were to have the task of the formation of a native congregation of Religious Sisters, as well as being involved in other apostolic activities.
+The sisters were to have the task of the formation of a native congregation of religious sisters, as well as being involved in other apostolic activities.
 This was their first expansion outside France.

-Seven Sisters sailed from the port of Marseille in November 1859.
+Seven sisters sailed from the port of Marseille in November 1859.
 A foundation was made in Trichinopoly, followed in 1863 in Tuticorin and in 1864 in Adeilkalabouram.
-Apart from the native Indian Sisters, they primarily worked with the local widows of the region.
-A young novice, Sister Mary of the Passion, was sent to this mission in 1865, where, due to the trust she had gained with the foundress, she was immediately appointed as the Provincial Superior of the communities in India after she professed her religious vows.
+Apart from the native Indian sisters, they primarily worked with the local widows of the region.
+A young novice, Mary of the Passion, was sent to this mission in 1865, where, due to the trust she had gained with the foundress, she was immediately appointed as the Provincial Superior of the communities in India after she professed her religious vows.

 In 1874 a new house was founded in Ootacamund, which re-ignited a series of disputes which had previously taken place in the Indian convents.
-This led to the departure of Mother Mary of the Passion and 19 of the other Sisters of Mary Reparatrix from that congregation.
+This led to the departure of Mary of the Passion and 19 of the other sisters from that congregation.
 By January 1877, these 20 women had obtained papal approval to form a new congregation, the Franciscan Missionaries of Mary, which brought medical care to the women of India, otherwise prevented from receiving this at the hands of male physicians.
 As of 2011, the Franciscan Missionaries of Mary formed the fifth largest religious institute for women in the Catholic Church, with 6,698 members.

 This was not the only offshoot of the congregation.
 The Handmaids of the Sacred Heart of Jesus were founded in Spain that same year by two sisters who had joined the congregation shortly before.

 United States

-In 1908, the Sisters began a community on the lower west side of Manhattan, and took up residence at the former St. Leo's Church on West 28th Street.
+In 1908, the sisters began a community on the lower west side of Manhattan, and took up residence at the former St. Leo's Church on West 28th Street.
 Retreat work remains a significant part of their ministry, as well as visiting the sick, and making altar bread.
 As of 2024, some ten sisters remain in the United States, with communities in Michigan and Queens, New York.